DaxChen/nuxt-global-base-components/README.md

 Also, in [@chrisvfritz](https://github.com/chrisvfritz)'s awesome talk [7 Secret Patterns Vue Consultants Don’t Want You to Know](https://youtu.be/7lpemgMhi0k?t=6m7s), he explained this technique in detail, too!

-So, this middleware does just that with nuxt!
+So, this module does just that with nuxt!

 ## Installation